nszczerba99/nszczerba99.github.io/_projects/(1) Spotify Redesign.md

 - **drag icons** next to each section allowing users to reorder them
 - **close buttons** letting users hide certain sections from the Home screen.

-{% include animated_image.html src="https://i.imgur.com/JMXRQJN.png" alt="Suggested podcasts section" %}
+{% include animated-image.liquid src="https://i.imgur.com/JMXRQJN.png" alt="Suggested podcasts section" %}

-{% include animated_image.html src="https://i.imgur.com/oSOIMdT.png" alt="More like X podcast section" %}
+{% include animated-image.liquid src="https://i.imgur.com/oSOIMdT.png" alt="More like X podcast section" %}

 ### *Choose what to see on Home* panel

 Similarly, I designed a new "Choose what to see" panel, positioned at the bottom of the Home page.
 This feature would empower users to select which sections exactly they want to see on the Home page.

-{% include animated_image.html src="https://i.imgur.com/WDhm5GR.png" alt="Choose what to see on Home panel" %}
+{% include animated-image.liquid src="https://i.imgur.com/WDhm5GR.png" alt="Choose what to see on Home panel" %}

 ### *Liked Songs* filters